 Why Buy a Wall Air Conditioner?

-If you are facing a long hot summer, you’re probably eager to keep your abode cool and comfortable when it’s steamy outside.
+If you are facing a long, hot summer, you’re probably eager to keep your abode cool and comfortable when it’s steamy outside.
 You have multiple options that vary in price and effectiveness.
-At the very low end of the price spectrum you could get a few fans and tough it out.
+At the very low end of the price spectrum, you could get a few fans and tough it out.
 That's pretty hard if you live in an unforgiving climate with a serious summer.
 Or you could get a whole-house air conditioner.
-That requires professional installation and costs thousands of dollars, though, even at the lower end.
+That requires professional installation and costs thousands of dollars, though, even at the low end.

-The most distinguishing element between wall air conditioners and other wall AC units is their permanence.
-Installation costs of wall units can be quite high, though not as pricy as a whole-house system.
-If you are looking to replace an existing wall air conditioner, the installation process is much simpler and you can install one of these units yourself.
-However, if you are not replacing an existing unit, you have to cut a hole through a wall, which can be expensive or time-intensive.
+The most distinguishing element between wall-mounted air conditioners and other wall mount AC units is their permanence.
+Installation costs of wall air conditioning units can be quite high, though not as pricey as a whole-house system.
+The installation process to replace an existing wall air conditioner is much simpler, and you can install one of these units yourself.
+However, if you are not replacing an existing wall air conditioner unit, you have to cut a hole through a wall, which can be expensive or time-intensive.
 If you are not comfortable cutting a hole in the wall yourself, you should look for a local contractor to help you install the unit.

 Are Wall Air Conditioners Right for You?

-Wall-mounted air conditioners share some common elements with other AC units, such as the cooling process, multiple operation modes and level of installation.
+Wall-mounted air conditioners have some elements in common with other AC units, such as the cooling process, multiple operation modes and level of installation.
 However, some air conditioning units are better for certain situations.
 The defining element that sets wall air conditioners apart from other designs is the fact that they are meant to be permanent house fixtures.
-If you want a wall air conditioner, make sure you want it for a number of years, because once it is installed you'll want it to stay there.
+Before you get a wall air conditioner, make sure you want it for at least several years, because once it is installed you'll want it to stay there.
 If you're not sure whether you want a permanent house fixture or not, you should consider a different type of AC unit to cool your home.

-Window air conditioners are as close to a wall unit as possible without being a permanent solution in your house.
-These units are ideal if you want the efficiency of wall models but prefer a more portable design that allows you to remove the unit when the seasons change.
-As the name implies, these models sit inside a window frame, making them act like a wall unit, but they don't have an extensive installation process.
+Window air conditioners are as close to a wall unit as possible without being permanent solutions in your house.
+These units have the efficiency of wall models but a more portable design that allows you to remove the unit when the seasons change.
+As the name implies, these models sit inside a window frame, acting like a wall unit, but they don't have an extensive installation process.
 If you're interested in this type of AC unit, check out our reviews on window air conditioners.

-If you live in an apartment or a condo that doesn’t allow in-wall AC or window units, take a look at our portable air conditioner reviews.
-These units are the epitome of portability, allowing you to move the appliance from room to room throughout the day.
+If you live in an apartment or a condo that doesn’t allow in-wall or window AC units, take a look at our portable air conditioner reviews.
+These units are the epitome of portable cooling, allowing you to move them from room to room throughout the day.
 If you spend most of your afternoons in the kitchen or living room, you can set up a portable air conditioner in one of these rooms to keep you cool.
 As evening starts to set in, you can quickly and easily move the air conditioner into the bedroom to control the temperature as you get ready for bed.